akshseh/Pony_Documentation/README.md

 Really, that's it.
 The program begins by creating a `Main` actor, and in the constructor, we print "Hello, world!" to __stdout__.
 Next, we'll start diving into the Pony type system.

-### The Pony Type System at a Glance
+## The Pony Type System

 Pony is a _statically typed_ language, like Java, C#, C++, and many others.
-This means the compiler knows the type of everything in your program.
 This is different from _dynamically typed_ languages, such as Python, Lua, JavaScript, and Ruby.

 When you use a _statically typed_ language, a variable has a type.
-That is, it can only point to objects of a certain type (although in Pony, a type can actually be a collection of types, as we'll see later).
+That is, it can only point to objects of a certain type.
 If you have an `x` that expects to point to an integer, you can't assign a string to it.
 Your compiler complains, and it complains __before__ you ever try to run your program.

-# Classes
+## Classes

 Just like other object-oriented languages, Pony has __classes__.
-A class is declared with the keyword `class`, and it has to have a name that starts with a capital letter, like this:
+A class is declared with the keyword `class`, and it has to have a name that starts with a __capital letter__, like this:

 ```pony
 class Wombat